softwareguru/airflowsummit-website/content/speakers/_index.md

 ---

-### Meet our speakers for this edition of Airflow Summit
+### Meet our confirmed speakers so far.
+Note that the Call for Papers is still open and we will continue confirming speakers.